suikei-wang/RESAnything/README.md

 </div>

 <div>
   <i>This repository contains a re-implementation of the codebase.
 The initial version is subject to a protected license that restricts redistribution.
-Prompts used </i>
+The prompts provided in this repository may not be the original version, and optimal performance may require further iterative refinement and tuning.</i>
 </div>

 <div style="width: 100%; text-align: center; margin:auto;">